A turbulent US this July 4, but many see cause to celebrate | Politics

 - United States

-Independence Day arrives at a time when the United States is roiled by hearings over the Jan 6 insurrection, awash in turmoil over high court rulings on abortion and guns and struggling to maintain the common bonds that keep it together.
+Independence Day has arrived as the United States is rocked by hearings over the Jan 6 insurrection, awash in turmoil over high court rulings on abortion and guns and struggling to maintain the bonds that keep it together.

-Yet many also see cause to celebrate: The pandemic continues to be on the wane and, despite its faults, America's democracy survives.
+Yet many also see cause to celebrate Monday: the deadly danger of the pandemic has lessened and, despite its fault lines, America's democracy survives.

-"I think many of us are feeling conflicted about celebrating 4th of July right now," obstacle race champion and attorney Amelia Boone tweeted as the week gave way to the long holiday weekend.
-In her eyes patriotism is also about fighting for change, she said, adding, "I'm not giving up on the US.''
-That sentiment is no doubt shared by millions who on Monday will be celebrating the nation's 246th birthday and the anniversary of independence from English rule.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)